-10. Schedule of Subject Tuition Fees for Non-Award Enrolments
+11. Schedule of Subject Tuition Fees for Non-Award Enrolments

 Tuition fees are charged to all students enrolling in subjects on a non-award basis, other than for non-award students enrolling in undergraduate subjects on a cross-institutional basis.
 Non-award tuition fees are payable by students enrolled in UNSW award courses where the completion of the subject/s will not count towards a degree or diploma currently being undertaken by the student.
 Separate rates apply for each faculty for local and international students, and for enrolment at the undergraduate and postgraduate levels.
 Students enrolling in non-award subjects will be charged on the basis of a full-time equivalent course fee rate.
-For all non-award programs, the full-time credit point requirement is 120 credit points.

-The following table sets out the non-award fee rates for 1997.
+The following table sets out the non-award fee rates for 1998.
 It provides both a full-time per annum rate and a cost per credit point.
 The cost of a particular subject may be calculated by multiplying the cost per credit point (for the relevant faculty, type of student, and level of course) by the credit point value of the subject.
 Where non-award students enrol in undergraduate and graduate subjects, or in subjects from more than one faculty, they will be charged according to the rate applicable for the subject/s with the highest number of credit points.